google/dwh-migration-tools/dumper/README.md

 The Dumper is a Java tool. **[Download the latest cross-platform release zip `dwh-migration-tools-vX.X.X.zip`.](https://github.com/google/dwh-migration-tools/releases/latest)**

+The Dumper requires Java 8 or higher.
+You can check whether you have a recent enough version of Java installed by running the command `java -version`.

 To get started using the Dumper, read
 [the documentation](https://cloud.google.com/bigquery/docs/generate-metadata).